Springer Fork Rocker Designs

 The fork set on the right has also been rotated 10-degrees but this set has a pair if 6-inch dropped rockers so the total displacement measured at the center of the wheel hub is 1.03-inches, almost twice as much for the same amount of handlebar movement.
 This is primarily why dropped rockers appear to have 'power-steering'.
 You only need to move the handlebars and forks a few degrees compared to the stock fork to achieve significant rotation.
 Since the movement is less, the force needed to rotate the handlebars is also significantly less than found on a stock springer.

 That's one part of the equation.
-Another factor that comes into play with dropped rockers, as mentioned earlier, is that the bike thinks it is running a very small diameter front wheel, hence greatly reduced wheel flop.
+Another factor that comes into play with dropped rockers, as mentioned earlier, is that the bike thinks it is running a very small diameter front wheel, hence greatly reduced wheel flop and in some cases frame sink can be completely eleiminated.

 The sketch above shows a fairly typical off-the-shelf Springer setup for a bike having a 45-degree rake angle and running a 21-inch front wheel while the sketch below shows the same hypothetical bike set up to run a Springer using dropped rockers.